John Creger

 Quarter Credits 5

-The focus on standards and tests crowds out students' self-discovery at a time when young people more than ever need to know what they stand for and be ready to act for the greater good.
-This course prepares intrepid elementary, intermediate and secondary language arts teachers to design learning experiences to help their students understand themselves by reflecting on their lives to date, discovering what they value, and deciding how they wish to make a difference in the world.
+This course prepares elementary, intermediate and secondary language arts and other teachers to build curriculum that guides their students to understand themselves by a) reflecting on their lives to date, b) discovering what they value, and c) deciding how they wish to make a difference in the world.

 Building on research into the developmental needs of young people, and my own classroom research on deepening the experience of learning, you'll learn ways to design your students' self-discovery into the reading, writing and conversation strands of your courses.
-For many students, this self-discovery culminates in a life-changing classroom community rite-of-passage called the Personal Creed Project.
+In the approach you'll learn here, this self-discovery culminates in a life-changing classroom community rite-of-passage called the Personal Creed Project.